How We Learn

 The Stanford Psychiatry Residency Research Track program offers a unique opportunity for residents interested in developing independent research careers in academic psychiatry.
 The research track is designed for residents with extensive research background to continue to engage in basic science, translational, and clinical research throughout residency.
 Stanford Psychiatry has a long-standing history of research excellence, cultivating generations of leaders in the field of neuroscience and psychiatry.
 We pride ourselves on interdisciplinary scholarship, dedicated mentorship and a culture of innovation and interdisciplinary collaboration.
 With easy access to world-class faculty and research laboratories, research track residents are encouraged to engage across disciplines and work with program directors to customize their training.

 Residents are admitted to the research track under a separate ERAS NRMP number.
 Residents interested in applying to the research track should indicate this in their ERAS application.
 Interviews for the research track include the interview process for the categorical track as well as additional interviews with research faculty.
-Research track candidates will be asked to complete a supplementary application form, wherein they may request to interview with potential research mentors.
+Research track candidates that receive an invitation to interview will be asked to complete a supplementary form, wherein they may request to interview with potential research mentors.
 Research track applicants may be asked to give brief presentations about their research plans.

 Protected Research Time

 - 100% time over 3 four-week blocks